Menu

 “We invite all to pray to God that the people of this land will heed the divine call to abandon attitudes of prejudice against any group of God’s children,” wrote the leaders.
 “We also invite people of goodwill everywhere to look for ways to reach out and serve someone of a different background or race.
 Everyone can do something.”

-COVID-19: Worldwide fasts, vaccinations and face masks
+COVID-19: Worldwide fasts and vaccinations

-As the COVID-19 pandemic unfurled across the globe in March 2020, President Nelson invited Church members and others around the world to fast and pray for “physical, spiritual and other healing” in response to the spread of COVID-19.
-“The Lord understands the feelings you are experiencing.
-He loves and cares for you, as I do, too,” he said in a video message
+As the COVID-19 pandemic unfurled across the globe in March 2020, President Nelson invited Church members and others around the world to fast and pray for “physical, spiritual and other healing” in response to the spread of the virus.
+A few weeks later, in April 2020 general conference, President Nelson called for a second worldwide fast.

 On Jan.
 19, 2021, President Nelson, President Oaks and President Eyring were among the eight senior Church leaders who received the first dose of the COVID-19 vaccine.
 “The Church urges its members, employees and missionaries to be good global citizens and help quell the pandemic by safeguarding themselves and others through immunization,” the First Presidency wrote in a statement.